Enriques surfaces with normal K3-like coverings: K3-like coverings with rational double points

 \item[\Mu{Other}] \emph{In all other cases, $E_a$ coincides with $E'_a$.} \end{list}

 By abuse of notation, we here say that the fiber $X_a$ on the normal surface $X$ has a certain Kodaira type if this is the Kodaira type of $J_a$ on the smooth surface $J$.
 Moreover, a \emph{terminal irreducible component} on $S_a$ means a component corresponding to a vertex in the dual graph that is adjacent to only one other vertex.
-Note that in Condition \mref{II}, in the boundary case $n=0$ we may take for $\Theta\subset S_a$ any of the three terminal components different from the strict transform of $X'_a$.
+Note that in the boundary case $n=0$ of condition \mref{II}, the curve $E_a$ is the union of the irreducible components $\Theta\subset S_a$ except an arbitrary terminal component.

 \begin{definition} \mylabel{mutations} In the preceding situation, we say that $X'\leftarrow S\rightarrow X$ is a \emph{mutation} if the conditions \mref{Semistable}--\mref{Other} on the vertical negative-definite curves $E,E'\subset S$ holds for all closed points $a\in\PP^1$.
 A mutation is a \emph{good mutation} if in addition there is a horizontal Cartier divisor $F\subset X$ that is an elliptic curve. \end{definition}